Thinking about Costs when Setting Prices

 Of course, it's also the first in a long time too...

 I keep hearing that costs don't matter when setting prices, but is that really true?
-Why would anyone set prices below their costs?
+Why would anyone set his prices below his costs?

 You've gotten some advice that's almost right - but not quite.

 Spending more money in the past won't give you permission to charge more in the future.
-Sure, the effects of big spending - higher quality, improved functionality, etc might allow you to earn more, but merely spending won't.
+Sure, the effects of big spending - higher quality, improved functionality, or better materials might allow you to earn more, but merely spending won't.

 Your customers won't be thinking about how much you're spending when deciding whether or not to buy your products.

-That said, you do need to think about future costs - particularly the variable costs (cost of creating each item that you sell).
+That said, you do need to think about future costs - particularly the marginal costs (cost of creating each item that you sell).